 With any luck, the discussion of STDs and STIs and the people who have them is shifting.
 You can help shift the conversation about STDs and relationships by being proactive with your partner(s) regarding your sexual health history and encouraging them to do the same.
 It can be a stress-inducing conversation, but it’s still an important one to have.
 Avoiding the topic with your partner, whether you have an STD or not, doesn’t get either of you anywhere.
 In the end, you’ll both be better for talking about it, and it’s still possible to have a happy, healthy relationship, whether you’re someone or with someone who has or has had an STD or STI.

 Why You Should Talk to Your Partner About STDs and Relationships Before Being Sexually Active

 If you were about to enter into a sexual relationship with someone who had an STD or STI, you’d want them to tell you, wouldn’t you?
-You don’t have to disclose it on the first date, but before you are sexually active with someone, you should have a conversation about STDs and the very real possibility one or both of you has contracted one.
+You don’t have to disclose it the first time you speak to someone, but before you are sexually active with someone, you should have a conversation about STDs and the very real possibility one (or both) of you has contracted one.

 If you have an STD, whether it’s treatable or not, you should disclose that information with your partner.
 Not only is it the right thing to do, in some states, not telling a partner about a confirmed STD diagnosis is a criminal offense.
 You also have no way of knowing how the STD might affect their health; don’t assume their symptoms will be mild, or that they won’t show symptoms, based on how the STD manifests in your own body.
 It’s always better to be open and honest with your partner and let them make informed decisions about their own sexual health.